atom/atom-languageclient/README.md

+##### Atom and all repositories under Atom will be archived on December 15, 2022.
+Learn more in our [official announcement](https://github.blog/2022-06-08-sunsetting-atom/)
  # Atom Language Server Protocol Client

 :warning: Development of atom-languageclient has officially moved to [atom-community/atom-languageclient](https://github.com/atom-community/atom-languageclient) :warning: